cyevgeniy/evg.moe/content/js/own-signals/index.md

 })
 ```

-Looks better, yet we can change it to be slighly handier - pass a callback
+Looks better, yet we can make it better - pass a callback
 function with one parameter - current signal's value, and assign this
 callback's result as a new value: